 Disciplinary action, wherever possible, is restorative rather than merely punitive.
-The school will treat seriously any behaviour that discriminates based on race, colour, ancestry, place of origin, religion, marital status, physical or mental disability, sex, or sexual orientation.
+The school will treat seriously any behaviour that discriminates based on Indigenous identity, race, religion, colour, ancestry, place of origin, marital status, family status, age, sex or sexual orientation, gender identity/expression, or physical or mental disability, or for any other reason set out in the Human Rights Code of British Columbia.
 Repetitive or severe unacceptable behaviour may result in increased severity of subsequent disciplinary action.
 The age and maturity of students are considered when determining appropriate consequences.

+Students are expected to learn and mature as they move through successive grades, and as such the expectations progress towards increasing personal responsibility and self-discipline, as well as increasing consequences for inappropriate conduct/unacceptable behavior.
 There is a progression of expectation held for students as they become older, more mature and move through successive grades.
 As students mature, it is understood that they will show increasing self-responsibility, decision-making ability and leadership.
 When considering consequences for uncaring and/or unsafe behaviour, the school will take many factors into consideration including severity and frequency of unexpected conduct as well as the age, maturity level and personal history of the child.
-Special considerations may apply to students with special needs if a student is unable to comply with a code of conduct due to having a disability of an intellectual physical, sensory, emotional or behavioural nature.
+Special considerations may apply to students with special needs if a student is unable to comply with a code of conduct due to having a disability/challenge of an intellectual physical, sensory, emotional or behavioural nature.
 Whenever possible and appropriate, consequences will be restorative rather than punitive.

 The principal or designate has a responsibility to inform other parties of serious breaches of the code of conduct.
+These parties include:

-These parties may include staff, parent(s) of student offender(s), parent(s) of student victim(s), school district officials, police and/or other agencies, as required by law and/or all parents.
+- Parent(s) of student offender(s) and parent(s) of student victim(s) in every instance - School district officials - Police and/or other agencies, as required by law - · School community, when deemed necessary, to reassure members that school officials are taking appropriate action